 Skip to Main Content

-Scholarly Publishing and Open Access: Finding OA Content
+Scholarly Publishing and Open Access

 Guide for student and faculty authors to understand scholarly publishing, open access, and retaining copyright.
 Several content boxes in this guide were used with permission from Boston College.